 One key feature that separates Booming Boutique from all other local boutiques and chain department stores in the area is our commitment to providing women of the Baby Boom generation stylish, quality clothing options.
 Because our primary concern will be ensuring our consumers are happy with the fit and style of their purchase, we will provide products tailored to all shapes and sizes of women.
 In addition, we will make every effort to have petite and plus size versions of our merchandise in stock.
 If they are not in stock, ordering them will be easy, cheap and efficient.

 Further, Booming Boutique will not just be a store that sells clothes.
 Our clientele will benefit from an experienced, knowledgeable sales staff.
 Out of the gate, our goal is to implement a superior customer service system.
 Beyond our friendly reception and an inviting atmosphere, Booming Boutique will also offer customers fashion information and advice.
 Our trained personnel will provide counsel that women simply cannot find at other clothing stores.
-The service will be likened to a beautician who offers advice on what hair styles best complement his/her client’s face.
+The service is like a beautician who offers advice on what hair styles best complement his/her client’s face.
 Our hip and qualified fashion-industry expertise will ensure our customers walk away with the perfect outfit.

 - EcoWise Boutique, which targets a younger demographic and specializes in natural fiber clothing.
 They also carry local art and jewelry.